danmayer/coverband/README.md

 [![Build Status](https://travis-ci.org/danmayer/coverband.svg?branch=master)](https://travis-ci.org/danmayer/coverband)

-A gem to measure production code coverage.
-Coverband allows easy configuration to collect and report on production code coverage.
-It can be used as Rack middleware, wrapping a block with sampling, or manually configured to meet any need (like coverage on background jobs).
+A gem to measure production code usage, showing each line of code that is executed.
+Coverband allows easy configuration to collect and report on production code usage.
+It can be used as Rack middleware, wrapping a block with sampling, or manually configured to meet any need (like usage during background jobs).
+I like to think of this as production code coverage, but that implies test coverage to some folks, so being more explicit to say that it shows when a line of code is executed in a given environment is the most accurate way to describe it.

 * Allow sampling to avoid the performance overhead on every request.
 * Ignore directories to avoid overhead data collection on vendor, lib, etc.
-* Take a baseline to get initial app loading coverage.
+* Take a baseline to get initial app execution during app initialization.

-coverband 1.1+ supports ruby 2.0+.
-For ruby 1.9 use coverband 1.0.X.
+* Development mode for additional code usage details (number of LOC execution during single request, etc).
+* Coverband is not intended for test code coverage, for that just check out [SimpleCov](https://github.com/colszowka/simplecov).

+__Notes:__ Latest versions of Coverband drop support for anything less than Ruby 2.0, and ruby 2.1.+ is recommended.

 ###### Success:
 After running in production for 30 minutes, we were able very easily delete 2000 LOC after looking through the data.
 We expect to be able to clean up much more after it has collected more data.

 ###### Performance Impact

-Because coverband 2.0+ uses TracePoint which is much speedier than the ruby 1.9 set_trace_func, the performance impact is reasonable and there is no need for the c-ext [coverband_ext](https://github.com/danmayer/coverband_ext).
-If you are stuck on ruby 1.9 and coverband 1.0.X, the [coverband_ext](https://github.com/danmayer/coverband_ext) is a must.
+The performance impact on Ruby 2.1.+ is fairly small and no longer requires a C-extension.
+Look at the benchmark rake task for specific details.

 ## Installation